Body Snatchers (1993 film): Plot

-Steve Malone, an agent from the Environmental Protection Agency, is sent to a military base in Alabama to test possible effects on the surrounding ecological system caused by military actions.
+Steve Malone, an agent from the Environmental Protection Agency, is sent to a U.S. Army base in Alabama to test possible effects on the surrounding ecological system caused by military actions.
 With him are Marti, his teenage daughter from his first marriage; Carol, his second wife; and Andy, Marti's half-brother.
 On their way to the base, they stop at a gas station.
 In the restroom, Marti is threatened by an MP with a knife.
-When he notices her fear, he warns, "They get you when you sleep.", and lets her go.
+When he notices her fear, he warns, "They get you when you sleep", and lets her go.

 Steve and his family move into their new home on the base, and Marti makes friends with the base commander's daughter Jenn.
 On his first day in day care, Andy runs away because he is recognized as an outsider among the other conformist children.
 He is picked up and brought home by helicopter pilot Tim.
 Marti and Tim are attracted to each other.
-While examining soil samples, Steve is asked by medical officer Major Collins if the toxication of the environment could have caused an ongoing rash of people afraid to sleep and believing their loved ones are imposters.
+While examining soil samples, Steve is asked by medical officer Major Collins if the toxicity of the environment could have caused an ongoing rash of people afraid to sleep and believing their loved ones are imposters.

 In the evening, Marti and Jenn go to the bar attended by the station's military personnel, where they meet Tim and the MP who threatened Marti at the gas station.
 With no emotion, he denies that they ever met before.
 A group of soldiers pick giant pods from the river running by the base.
 When Andy wakes up and enters his mother's room, Carol's body crumbles to dust, while a naked soulless double emerges from the closet.
 Nobody believes Andy's story that his real mother is dead.

 The following day, Steve witnesses an accidental injury on a soldier that makes no sense.
 Steve takes a sample from the injured soldier's suit and speaks to a friend over the phone about examining the specimen.
 That night, Marti falls asleep during a bath and tendrils emerging from the giant pods enter her mouth and nose.
 Carol coaxes Steve to sleep and tendrils enter him as well.
 Marti wakes, rips the tendrils from her face, rushes into Steve's room, and wakes him.
 The tendril removal causes doubles of Marti and Steve to collapse and dissolve.
 Carol attempts to convince Steve that the takeover is a good thing, claiming that it ends confusion and anger.
 She also claims that there is no place to go, as the events at the base are not an isolated incident.
 Steve, Marti, and Andy flee the house.
 Carol emits a mechanical scream that alerts other pod people.
 Now the majority, they swarm over the base chasing the remaining humans.
 Tim is attacked by his friends but escapes.